 There is a long tradition of Chemical Engineering at Pembroke, dating back to Prof. P. V. Danckwerts, who was Head of the Department of Chemical Engineering (1959 -1977) and a Fellow of the College.
 Chemical Engineering students at Pembroke have all enjoyed very much the course (no student has transferred to another subject for many years).
 Our Director of Studies is Professor Silvana Cardoso, who is involved in the teaching and supervision of the subject in all three years.

-Pembroke College is very close to the Department, in fact just across the street.
+Pembroke College is just a short cycle ride from the Department.
 The library is well-stocked with supporting books recommended for the subject, and the College also offers excellent computing facilities.

 Pembroke admits two to three undergraduates each year for the Chemical Engineering Tripos.
 The exact number taken each year depends on the quality of the applicants.

 Students applying via the Natural Sciences route require both Mathematics and Chemistry at A2 level (or an equivalent qualification).
 Physics and/or Further Mathematics are also recommended but not essential.

 Students applying via the Engineering route require Mathematics, Physics and Chemistry at A2 level (or equivalent).
 Further Mathematics is also desirable.